TL;DR: Key Takeaways

 Role of Corporate Training in Learning & Development

-Corporate training is a core part of learning and development in the UAE.
+Corporate training is a core part of learning and development.
 While L&D defines the broader strategy, corporate training is how organizations translate that strategy into action.

 To build effective L&D programs, organizations must understand what training to deliver, how it is evolving, and how it can be implemented at scale.